Breaded Chicken Cutlets

 A low-carb breading that actually crunches

 I’ve tried a lot of gluten-free breading combos over the years (plain almond flour, crushed pork rinds alone, coconut flour, you name it) and most of them either taste dusty or fall off in the pan.
 What I landed on here is a mix of pork panko and unflavored whey protein isolate.
 The pork panko gives you real crunch, and the protein powder creates this almost beer-battered quality when it hits the hot oil.
 Together they give you a crispy golden crust with zero carbs.
-If you’ve tried my keto bread crumbs recipe, you know I’m particular about breading texture, and this one delivers.
+I use Isopure unflavored 100% whey isolate specifically, and I know it works because I’ve tested it probably a hundred times at this point.
+I haven’t tried casein or plant-based powders, so I can’t promise the same result with those.

 I fry mine in avocado oil at 325-350 degrees, about 3-5 minutes per side.
 The outside gets golden and audibly crunchy while the inside stays tender.
 My family goes through these on weeknights, and I usually make a double batch because leftovers reheat perfectly in the air fryer.
-If you love crispy fried chicken or chicken parmesan, this is the same satisfaction with way less effort.
-No pounding, no mess, just really good breaded chicken that happens to be keto.
+I serve them next to a big Caesar salad on quick nights, or alongside low carb tuscan chicken pasta when I want a full spread.
+If you love crispy coated chicken like my keto bang bang chicken, this is the same crunch with a cleaner, zero-carb breading and way less effort.
+No pounding, no mess, just really good breaded chicken that holds up all week.

 Youtube